University charter

+A university charter is a charter issued by an authority to create, authorize or recognize a university.
+These may be charters issued by a papal bull or by a sovereign or government under prerogative powers or legislative acts.
+University charters have been issued in Europe since the 13th century and came to be seen as necessary for the establishment of a university from the 14th century.

+History

-A university charter is a charter issued by an authority to create or recognize a university.
-The earliest universities - Bologna, Paris and Oxford - arose organically from concentrations of schools in those cities, rather than being created by charters.
+The earliest universities, such as Bologna, Paris and Oxford arose organically from concentrations of schools in those cities, rather than being created by charters.
+Other early universities, such as Cambridge, were founded by migrations from existing universities.
+Both Oxford and Cambridge received various privileges by royal charters in the 13th and 14th centuries but did not derive their status as universities from these charters.

 The first university charters were issued in Europe in the 13th century, with the University of Naples created by a charter of Emperor Frederick II in 1224, widely considered the first deliberately-created university (studium generale).
 King Alfonso VIII of Castille issued a charter in 1208 to create the University of Palencia but the status of that institution is doubtful.
 The first papal creation was the University of Toulouse in 1229, via a papal bull of Pope Gregory IX.
 Through the 13th century, most university foundations continued to develop organically, often by migrations of scholars from other universities, but by the start of the 14th century either a papal bull or an imperial charter was considered necessary.
+From the mid-13th century, foundation charters were explicit that they were founding a studium generale.
+The jus ubique docendi – the right to grant degrees that were universally recognised – was normally also explicit in these charters, but was considered implicit even when not stated.

 Papal letters and bulls to create universities fell into four categories: Firstly, the creation of a new university where no school had existed before (e.g. Prague in 1347-48); secondly, the refoundation of a university that had vanished or substantially declined (e.g. Perpignan in 1379); thirdly, the apparent creation of a new university where one already existed (e.g. Montpellier in 1289); and finally, the confirmation of an existing university (e.g. Salamanca in 1255).
+Bologna and Paris received bulls confirming their status in 1291 and 1292 respectively,. and Cambridge received a papal bull in 1318 that either confirmed its status as a studium generale or conferred this status upon it.
+Oxford, however, never received a bull confirming its status as a studium generale, but this remained unquestioned.